th7mo/notes/note-formatting.md

 isPublic: true
 ---

+Some rules to make the formatting of notes somewhat consistent.

 ## Front matter

-Each [Markdown](markdown) note must at least have the following field in the [YAML front matter](yaml-front-matter):
+Each [Markdown](markdown) note must at least have the `title` attrivute in the [YAML front matter](yaml-front-matter):

 ```md